 Brands are not just about names and design

 Perhaps Dr. Allam has been seduced into announcing a name change by a new design idea.
 Taking a look at the present badge, it is easy to imagine the streamlining possibilities in dropping the AFC.
 This is how designers think.
-Presently, there may be a small Google ranking benefit, and page view increase, by funneling Hull City and the Tigers searches into a single Hull City Tigers url.
+There may also be a small Google ranking benefit, and page view increase, by funneling Hull City and the Tigers searches into a single Hull City Tigers url.
 But this may be undermined if it changes again.

 Some say the name change is a sublime masterplan to build awareness?
-Whatever the answer, success in the home market will require a change of tone and a credible message.
+Whatever the answer, success in the home market will require a change of tone and also a credible message.
 It is not too late to ‘fess up’.

 2. Brands live in the hearts and minds of customers – the supporters.
-They are the summation of all thoughts and feelings – including memories – through tough times and good.
+They are the summation of all thoughts and feelings; including memories; through tough times and good.

 7. If you seek free publicity, stir up a storm in a teacup.